cjacker/opensource-toolchain-ch32v/README.md

 ### with OpenOCD

+`wlink` is good enough to work with WCH-Link/E, this section is not recommended.

 I put the latest source of WCH official OpenOCD [here](https://github.com/cjacker/wch-openocd).
 It can work with all known version of WCH-LinkE and support all WCH CH32V/L/X series MCUs.

 **Installation:**